 - Growth delays.
 Experts disagree about the effects of stimulants on growth.
 There is some evidence that children taking stimulants grow at a rate that is less than expected.
 Some doctors recommend stopping stimulants periodically during periods of expected growth.

 - Cardiovascular risk.
 Children taking stimulants do show small increases in blood pressure and heart rate.
 But major heart complications in children, teens and adults taking these drugs are extremely rare.
-Stimulants do not bring an excessive cardiovascular risk in children and adolescents, except in patients who already had underlying heart defects or disease.
+There is evidence that, in general, frequency of heart complications is not higher in children taking stimulants, compared to the general population.
+The doctor should ask and the family should discuss any history of cardiac illness the child may have, or any history of cardiac illness in the family.

 Since such risks vary widely depending on the individual, it is important to discuss the potential benefits and risks of each treatment with your doctor.